Skip to content

 Why Sourcing Transparency Matters Now

-Consumer expectations around ethical sourcing have shifted from nice-to-have to table stakes.
+Consumer expectations around ethical sourcing shifted from nice-to-have to table stakes.
 Retailers face questions about conflict minerals, environmental impact, and labor practices.
-This section covers the market forces driving change and what buyers actually care about (vs. what marketing assumes they care about).
+The market forces driving this change are real.
+But what buyers actually care about vs. what marketing assumes they care about are two different things.

 02